The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 Mobile Phone Virus & Malware

 Mobile phones are not subject to viruses that plague laptop and desktop computers.
-They are vulnerable to Android hacking malware apps designed to steal information from your phone.
+However, they are vulnerable to Android malware apps designed to steal information from your phone.
 A good mobile security app can screen your phone for malware and stop android hacks.

 Take care to download anti-malware apps only from bonafide sellers or manufacturer app stores for your Android device.
-Do not download from pop-up notices or unsolicited emails, they could be from a cell phone spy.
+Do not download from pop-up notices or unsolicited emails, as they could be from a cell phone spy.
+Furthermore, if you do happen to encounter any malware on your phone, you should take the necessary steps to remove the malware.

 Apple iPhones are designed with security features built in.
 If you have a "jailbroken" Apple iPhone, it may be susceptible to iPhone hacking.
 There are iPhone apps available to enhance security from Lookout Mobile Security and others.